-This year, the US National Park Service turns 100.
-And really, there’s a lot to celebrate.
-From deserts, canyons and mountains, to alpine forests, lakes, tropical reefs, even volcanoes – wilderness-wise, the US has it all.
-Here are ten of the very best American national parks.
+There’s a lot to love about America’s national parks.
+From deserts, canyons and mountains, to alpine forests, lakes, tropical reefs, even volcanoes – wilderness-wise, the USA has it all.

 You know those famous pictures of waved canyon walls flooded with a light so fiery it looks unnatural?
 Well, chances are they were taken at Zion National Park.
 With its striped pink cliffs, emerald pools, clear streams and slot canyons, the park inspires the sort of reverence its name – meaning ‘heavenly city’ – demands.
 The two most famous hikes are Angels Landing and The Narrows, and are some of the best you’ll find anywhere.
 A surprising amount of vegetation thrives among the rocky landscape.
 In spring, the park is dotted with colourful wildflowers; in autumn it turns a rusty yellow; and in winter, the snow dusts the cliffs like icing sugar.

 Visit Zion National Park on our 4-day Zion Ranch Stay.

 Tundra trails, ancient glaciers and the tallest peak on the continent are just some of the reasons visitors flock to Denali National Park, the state’s most popular land attraction.
 In addition to unspoilt geography (most of the park’s land is untouched by humans and there’s only one road that weaves through), Denali is also home to plenty of native wildlife – keep your eyes peeled for caribou, moose, wolves and grizzly bears.

 Explore the Alaskan wilderness on our 6-day Denali National Park Walking Tour.